 Answer: You cannot leave your black water valve open.
 This would cause a buildup inside the tank.
-You need to keep this closed until the tank is full or you are ready to leave.
+You need to keep this closed until you are full or ready to leave.
 (Remember, use your no-fuss flush.)

 2. How do I use my black water tank flush?